 In addition, decide whether horizontal or vertical is a better choice for your video and set up accordingly.

 2) Do turn off all extraneous noises, especially if you’re not using a microphone.
-Even the back up drive running for your computer can be heard in the background of a video and be a turnoff.
+Even the back up drive running for your computer can be heard in the background of a video, and can be a turnoff.
 Consider purchasing a lapel mic if you will be a distance from your phone demonstrating exercises.
 Clear audio makes a difference for the viewer.

 3) Do make sure you’re excited, energetic, but calm when you’re about to film, it shows and it’s sometimes more important than the content.
 Too much enthusiasm can be a turnoff and too little is often boring.